Overview

 General requirements

-- or postgraduate diploma from a UK university (or overseas equivalent) in a subject with a quantitative element, such as Economics, Finance, Accounting, Engineering, Mathematics, Statistics, Science or Commerce.
+- 2:1 Honours degree or postgraduate diploma from a UK university (or overseas equivalent) in a subject with a quantitative element, such as Economics, Finance, Accounting, Engineering, Mathematics, Statistics, Science or Commerce.
 Applicants should have experience in a programming language, such as Python, R, MATLAB, Julia, C, C++, C#, Fortran or Java.
-We interpret “programming experience” broadly.
+They interpret “programming experience” broadly.
 Many successful applicants have learned programming through one module or one project.

 -